Accept and Close.

-- A candidate who is awarded a scholarship must, as a condition of his/her acceptance of the Award, accept the University as his/her ‘firm’ choice through UCAS.
-The University reserves the right to withdraw the Scholarship should the candidate place the University as his/her ‘insurance’ choice.
-The exception to this will be for candidates holding offers from the Universities of Oxford or Cambridge, or who have applied for a Veterinary Science course, where Aberystwyth can be held as the Insurance choice;
+Successful candidates must, as a condition of their acceptance of the Award, accept the University as their 'firm' choice through UCAS.
+The University reserves the right to withdraw Scholarships for candidates placing the University as their 'insurance' choice.
+The exception to this will be for candidates whose firm choice is Oxford or Cambridge University.
+Candidates are advised not to place any other institution as their Firm choice via UCAS until they receive the results of the Entrance Exams.

-- In the case where a Department is unable to offer a candidate a place to study on their first choice of course but instead offers a place to study on a similar course which includes a foundation year, any award will be applicable to that amended scheme only;
+In the case where a Department is unable to offer a candidate a place to study on their first choice of course but instead offers a place to study on a similar course which includes a foundation year, any award will be applicable to that amended scheme only.

-- Where a candidate has applied for a scheme which includes a foundation year and is offered a place on that course, any award received will be applicable to that scheme only, and will not be automatically transferable to a 3 year degree scheme;
+Where a candidate has applied for a scheme which includes a foundation year and is offered a place on that course, any award received will be applicable to that scheme only, and will not be automatically transferable to a 3 year degree scheme.

-- Payments are not made during years abroad, years in employment, sandwich years, repeat years etc.
+Payments are not made during years abroad, years in employment, sandwich years, repeat years etc.